LeoPits/Linear-MPC-implementation/README.md

 The objective is to implement an MPC control law $U(k) =
 \kappa(X(k), R)$ such that the controlled system is asymptotically stable and the controlled variables $Y (k)$ converge to the reference $R$ if this is reachable.
+For a given state of the prediction model $x = X−X_0$ and a reference $r = R −Y_0$, the MPC control law is derived from the online solution of the following optimization control
+problem:

 $$
 \begin{align}